Skip to content ↓

 • The vast majority of pupils meet or exceed their expected outcomes (external qualifications).

 • The vast majority of pupils leave Woodlane with at least one formally recognised English qualification.
 Many pupils meet mainstream entry requirements at post-16 where they study a range of different qualifications and subjects following high achievement in English at Woodlane.
-Pupils who move on to post-16 provision are often able to join a mainstream environment following successful completion of the GCSE or Step-Up to English qualifications.
+Pupils who move on to post-16 provision are often able to join a mainstream environment following successful completion of the GCSE or Entry Level/Step-Up to English qualifications.

 • Pupils are well-prepared for the next stage of their education.